 Vacations are something some take for granted while other can’t take them at all.

 When most think of vacations they think of taking a week off, going to the shore, relaxing, or exploring something new.
-Vacations are so much more then that!
+Vacations are so much more than that!

 American work culture may be on the verge of major change.
-For fifteen years, American vacation habits saw unrelenting decline.
+For eighteen years, American vacation habits saw an unrelenting decline.
 But results from the latest, most comprehensive survey of American workplace attitudes toward time off shows the tide may be turning—and the trendline headed in a positive direction.

 Despite this encouraging sign, taking time off continues to be a challenge in America’s always-on work culture.
 American workers hold fast to the belief that the path to career success requires sacrificing vacation and embracing work martyrdom.
 But the data is unmistakably clear: planning for and taking time off benefits individual well-being and professional success, business performance, and the broader economy.

 America’s work culture has a long way to go to rewire its thinking.
 But for the first time in many years, there is reason to believe that change is possible.